Profit First for UK freelancers - header image of pots containing fans of 20 pound notes

 About the author

 Helen Reynolds is a freelance copywriter with more than 25 years’ experience of writing for digital platforms.
 Helen presented her Maths teacher with her ‘My Horriblest Subject Is Maths’ poem on the final day of term.
-She now uses her ‘Favouritest’ subject of English to sow from scratch or refresh websites with customer and Google-friendly web content.
+She now uses her ‘Favouritest’ subject of English to create or refresh websites with customer and Google-friendly web content.

-Based in York, Helen helps businesses across the UK and the world, specialising in heritage, hospitality, horticulture and health and wellbeing.
+Based in York, Helen helps businesses across the UK.
 Find out more about her freelance copywriter services.